 How Does Laser Hair Removal Work?

-If shaving simply takes care of the hair present outside, laser hair removal can be considered as a method that goes deeper within.
+If shaving simply takes care of the hair present outside, laser hair removal can be considered as a method that goes deeper.
 The clinic professionals make use of a small instrument that aims a beam of light on the area from where you want to remove hair.
-The laser beam targets the hair follicles present in the skin, which are exposed to these powerful rays, and end up being destroyed.
-The dark hair pigments undergo a thermal destruction, causing the follicles themselves to get damaged, and removing excessive hair.
-Using such method for permanent hair removal is still a matter of debate.
+The laser beam targets the hair follicles present in the skin, which are exposed to these powerful rays, and get destroyed.
+The dark hair pigments undergo thermal destruction, causing the follicles themselves to get damaged, and removing excessive hair.

-How Much Time Does Laser Hair Treatment Take To Complete?
+How Long Does Laser Hair Treatment Take to Complete?

 How Effective Is Laser Hair Removal?

-Laser hair removal is one of the most effective ways to reduce body hair.
-It is highly recommended for women who have a lot of coarse body hair that is dark.
-Permanent hair removal is a possibility yet to be guaranteed.
-However, laser sessions could also reduce the darkness of the hair colour, morph the texture, or postpone the regrowth of hair.
+Laser hair removal is one of the most effective ways to reduce body hair but it may not remove hair permanently.
+Laser sessions may lighten the hair colour, morph the texture, or postpone the regrowth of hair.

 Although laser hair removal might be the most obvious choice earlier in life, during pregnancy, there are enough and more reasons to avoid this treatment.
 Here are some reasons why you should avoid it:

 - A basic laser hair removal treatment can take anywhere from 6 months to a year.
 This would mean that the sessions will continue in the later stages of your pregnancy as well.
 Not only will your body have trouble moving around and staying in a position that is required for the treatment, but the sensitivity of your skin and other areas of the body will be higher, too.
 This could cause you irritation or discomfort during the treatment.